MONEI/monei-php-sdk/README.md

 4. **Customer is redirected back to your website**

-- If the customer completes the payment, they are redirected to the `successUrl` with a `payment_id` query parameter
+- If the customer completes the payment, they are redirected to the `complete_url` with a `payment_id` query parameter
-- If the customer cancels, they are redirected to the `failureUrl`
+- If the customer cancels, they are redirected to the `fail_url`

 5. **Receive asynchronous notification**

-MONEI sends an HTTP POST request to your `callbackUrl` with the payment result.
+MONEI sends an HTTP POST request to your `callback_url` with the payment result.
 This ensures you receive the payment status even if the customer closes their browser during the redirect.

 For more information about the hosted payment page, visit the [MONEI Hosted Payment Page documentation](https://docs.monei.com/docs/integrations/use-prebuilt-payment-page).